 Your employer must tell you what to do when you’re off work sick, including:

-- what information to give them about your illness
+- what information you need to give them

-If they haven’t told you, make sure you ask them what to do or check your staff handbook or intranet.
+If your employer hasn’t told you, ask them what to do or check your staff handbook or intranet.

 If your employer hasn't told you how to get sick pay

-- Confirm your illness in writing (this is called ‘self-certification’).
+You need to confirm your illness in writing - this is called ‘self-certification’.
 You'll need to do this within 7 days of telling your employer you’re sick.
-You can use the Employee’s statement of sickness (SC2) form on GOV.UK to do this.
+You can use the employee’s statement of sickness form on GOV.UK.

-- Get a doctor’s note if you’re sick for longer than 7 days, and your employer asks you to get one.
-The 7 days includes days you wouldn't normally be working.
+You should get a doctor’s note if you’re sick for longer than 7 days.
+The 7 days include days you wouldn't normally be working.

-What your employer can't ask you to do
+What your employer can't tell you to do

-If you're entitled to SSP, and your contract doesn't have any extra rules about contractual sick pay, your employer isn’t allowed to:
+If you’re sure you can get SSP, and your contract doesn't have any rules about contractual sick pay (CSP), your employer can’t: